Lochmanolenellus

-Lochmanolenellus is an extinct genus of trilobites, fossil marine arthropods, with one small species, L. mexicana.
+Lochmanolenellus is an extinct genus of redlichiid trilobites in the family Biceratopsidae, with one species, L. mexicana.
 It lived during the Botomian stage (Olenellus-zone), 522–513 million years ago, in the South-West of the former continent of Laurentia, in what are today Mexico, and the South-Western United States.

 Etymology

 Lochmanolenellus is named in honor of C. Lochman, who initially described the fossils that are assigned to this genus, and for its likeness to Olenellus a distantly related genus.
 The species epithet mexicana refers to Mexico, where the first specimen was found.

 Taxonomy

-L. mexicana was first described as Wanneria mexicana prima.
+Lochmanolenellus mexicana was first described as Wanneria mexicana prima.
 There are however so many differences, that it is highly unlikely L. mexicana is more than distantly related.
 Later scholars assigned the species to Laudonia.
-Although Laudonia is much more related than Wanneria, L. mexicana must be considered an early representative of the subfamily Bristoliina, that further includes a handful species of the genus Bristolia and Fremontella halli.
+Although Laudonia is much more related than Wanneria, L. mexicana must be considered an early representative of the Biceratopsid subfamily Bristoliinae, that additionally includes the genera Bristolia and Fremontella.